PositronicSoftware/VoyagerAPI-Unity3d/README.md

 ## Device Settings Config

-Use only port 61557.
-The utility app currently listens on this port only.

-A wireless connection has been confirmed working with Quest 3 - for development purposes only.

-onScreenLogs is not implemented in the Unity SDK
+Using a remote IP works with Quest 3, but it's for development purposes only and is not supported.
+You must also change the PSHS config file.

 If you wish to load _VoyagerDeviceConfig_ settings from a config-file, do the following: